MicrosoftDocs/dataexplorer-docs/data-explorer/generate-lightingest-command.md

 ms.reviewer: tzgitlin
 ms.service: data-explorer
 ms.topic: how-to
-ms.date: 07/20/2021
+ms.date: 07/26/2021
 ---
-# Generate a LightIngest command
+# Auto-generate LightIngest command and create table infrastructure

 LightIngest is a command-line utility for ad-hoc data ingestion into Azure Data Explorer.
 To learn more about LightIngest, see [Use LightIngest to ingest data to Azure Data Explorer](lightingest.md).

-This article shows you how to create a table and schema mapping, and generate a LightIngest command to ingest a list of blobs from a container into a new or existing table.
+This article shows you how to create table infrastructure and auto-generate a command for one-time ingestion with LightIngest.

 ## Prerequisites